wp-plugins/social-dropdown/socialdropdown/readme.txt

 === Social Dropdown ===
 Contributors: multippt
-Tags: post, social bookmark, bookmark, accessibility, digg Requires at least: 1.5
+Tags: post, social bookmark, bookmark, accessibility Requires at least: 1.5
 Tested up to: 2.3.1
-Stable tag: 1.2.2
+Stable tag: 1.3.0
 Donate link: http://www.tevine.com/donate.php

 This plugin displays several social bookmarking in a dropdown.
 Unlike other social bookmarking displays, this does not cause clutter.